homedepot/trainer/README.md

 ## Using

-In order to use trainer, first you need plans.
-Then you need to plan the plan.
-Then you need to plan the plan's planny plan.
-And if you can survive that you'll be "employee of the month", until the folks with the butterfly nets haul you off.

-Of course, you need a plan to do most anything, but in this case, you really do need plans.
-Specifically, a plan can be thought of as a test.
+We have discussed plans earlier.
+A plan can be thought of as a test.
 A plan is kicked off through the API and runs to completion.
 What completion *means* is a fully configurable thing.
 It could mean that you run through to a failure or success transaction which sets a variable.
 It could mean that it connects to an API somewhere and sends the information there.
 Trainer